frender

 Frender guards other hooks and the component function in the same way to keep the app memory safe.

-Next, you can read about How rsx
+Next, you can read about How rsx macro works.

 How rsx macro works